bdpedigo/cookiecutter-pypackage/README.md

 Then follow **[Tutorial](docs/tutorial.md)** to finish other configurations.

-# Credits
+## Credits

-This repo is forked from [zillionare/python-project-wizard](https://github.com/zillionare/python-project-wizard), which originally forked from [audreyfeldroy/cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage)
+This repo is forked from [waynerv/cookiecutter-pypackage](https://github.com/waynerv/cookiecutter-pypackage), which forked from [zillionare/python-project-wizard](https://github.com/zillionare/python-project-wizard), which forked from [audreyfeldroy/cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage).